CenterBLC/N1904/docs/features/text.md

 ## Feature description

-he word as it appears in the surface text without punctuations and text-critical signs.
+he word as it appears in the surface text without punctuations and text-critical signs encoded as Unicode.

 This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.